-- flextime credit and will facilitate time off in the next settlement period, unless otherwise approved by the head of service where there are exceptional circumstances. - B18.8 If an employee does not agree to a reasonable flextime usage plan, the head of service may direct an employee to take enough flextime to reduce the accrued flextime credits to the equivalent of the employee's maximum flextime credit. - B18.9 Flextime credits of up to an employee's normal weekly hours will be paid out to an employee on the cessation of their employment.
-Flextime credits of up to an employee's ordinary weekly hours will be paid out at any time during the course of a person's employment and only in exceptional circumstances with head of service approval. - B18.10 The maximum flextime debit that may accrue is 10 hours measured at the end of any settlement period.
+- B18.5 A settlement period comprises 2 pay periods (i.e. 4 weeks). - An employee may have a maximum flextime credit equal to the employee's normal weekly hours of duty, at the end of the settlement period.
+This may be varied by agreement between the Chief Executive and the employee in exceptional circumstances. - Where an employee has a flextime credit in excess of the employee's normal weekly hours of duty for more than one settlement period, the employee and manager must agree and implement a flextime usage plan.
+This plan must ensure the flextime credit will not exceed the maximum flextime credit and will facilitate time off in the next settlement period, unless otherwise approved by the Chief Executive where there are exceptional circumstances. - B18.8 If an employee does not agree to a reasonable flextime usage plan, the Chief Executive may direct an employee to take enough flextime to reduce the accrued flextime credits to the equivalent of the employee's maximum flextime credit. - B18.9 Flextime credits of up to an employee's normal weekly hours will be paid out to an employee on the cessation of their employment.
+Flextime credits of up to an employee's ordinary weekly hours will be paid out at any time during the course of a person's employment and only in exceptional circumstances with Chief Executive approval. - B18.10 The maximum flextime debit that may accrue is 10 hours measured at the end of any settlement period.
 Part-time employees may accrue a flex debit on a pro rata basis.
-At the end of a settlement period, any debit in excess of the maximum debit may be considered to be leave without pay, and the manager and employee must agree and implement a plan to do both of the following: - B18.10.1 Prevent any further debit accruing. - B18.10.2 Reach a zero flextime balance. - B18.11 If an employee does not agree to a reasonable plan and reduce their flextime debit in accordance with B18.10, the head of service may commence overpayment processes in accordance with clause D5 -.
-The maximum flextime debit may be varied in exceptional circumstances by agreement between the head of service and the employee. - B18.12 Any flextime debits an employee has if the employee ceases employment with the ACTPS will be treated as a debt in accordance with clause D5 -.
-The employee may nominate to use any available annual leave credits to cover the debt, or the debt will be recovered from any termination payment owing to the employee, except in the case of death. - Accrued flextime credits will be taken at such times and in such a period or periods as are agreed between the employee and the head of service and approved prior to taking accrued flextime.
-It is the responsibility of both the employee and the head of service to take steps to ensure that accrued flextime credits can be taken as time off, in accordance with this clause.
-Approval of a request by the employee to utilise flextime credits will not unreasonably be withheld. - An employee not complying with these flextime provisions may be directed by the head of service to work operational service hours.
+At the end of a settlement period, any debit in excess of the maximum debit may be considered to be leave without pay, and the manager and employee must agree and implement a plan to do both of the following: - B18.10.1 Prevent any further debit accruing. - B18.10.2 Reach a zero flextime balance. - B18.11 If an employee does not agree to a reasonable plan and reduce their flextime debit in accordance with B18.10, the Chief Executive may commence overpayment processes in accordance with clause D5 -.
+The maximum flextime debit may be varied in exceptional circumstances by agreement between the Chief Executive and the employee. - Any flextime debits an employee has if the employee ceases employment with the ACTPS will be treated as a debt in accordance with clause D5 -.
+The employee may nominate to use any available annual leave credits to cover the debt, or the debt will be recovered from any termination payment owing to the employee, except in the case of death. - Accrued flextime credits will be taken at such times and in such a period or periods as are agreed between the employee and the Chief Executive and approved prior to taking accrued flextime.
+It is the responsibility of both the employee and the Chief Executive to take steps to ensure that accrued flextime credits can be taken as time off, in accordance with this clause.
+Approval of a request by the employee to utilise flextime credits will not unreasonably be withheld. - B18.14 An employee not complying with these flextime provisions may be directed by the Chief Executive to work operational service hours.
 This arrangement must be reviewed no less than every 90 calendar days to assess if a return to flextime arrangement is suitable.